From Bamboo To Baltimore: 6 Ways Fully Is Focused On Earth-Friendliness

 Capisco chairs are made from recycled household plastic and shredded car bumpers, helping to reduce the 8 million metric tons of plastic that ends up in our oceans every year.
 Capisco Puls uses recycled household plastic in its parts and recycled car bumpers in its foam padding.
 These efforts made HAG’s Capisco the 2015 winner of Best Recycled Plastic Product.
 HAG's genuine commitment to sustainability isn’t just about sourcing sustainable materials, but refining their manufacturing process to make the chair and its parts easy to repair and replace, extending the life of your chair.

 Capisco hasn't just been designed using recycled materials.
 To our knowledge, the Capisco is the only chair that's been designed and manufactured in a way it can be recycled back to raw material at the end of its life.
 This has been a novel concept in manufacturing and hopefully a good indicator our industry is moving towards similar improvements.
+Discover more about why HAG's Capisco is the most earth-friendly chair in your office here.

 Packaging and materials